apache/calcite/site/_docs/howto.md

 First, download and install Calcite, and <a href="https://www.mongodb.org/downloads">install MongoDB</a>.

-Note: you can use MongoDB from integration test virtual machine above.
+Note: you can use MongoDB from the integration test virtual machine above.

 Import MongoDB's zipcode data set into MongoDB: